AmmarYousaf6/bizcuit-todo-application/README.md

 - Get Completed Todo list per user
     -- Show todo list that has been marked as completed.
 - Database import won't be necessary, the server will automatically synchronize the tables.

+## Could not finish
+- I could not finish the deadline functionality of the Todo in time.
+- I wanted to write unit test cases in more depth and detail.
+- Implement PWA functionality

 ## Code Format & Linters used

      - EsLint